Hide this website

 It is a criminal offence to not surrender into custody when you’re required to.
 For example, if you’re serving an intermittent sentence and you do not go back to jail on time, a warrant can be issued for your arrest, charging you with unlawfully being at large.

 An unsecured creditor is a person or business you owe money to that does not have collateral.
-This means that if you don’t pay your debt, this creditor cannot automatically take any of your assets to pay for what you owe.
+This means that if you do not pay your debt, this creditor cannot automatically take any of your assets to pay for what you owe.
 Most credit card companies are unsecured creditors.
 But an unsecured creditor may be able to take your assets eventually, if they get a court judgment against you.